Nattytekabe/SouvenirShop/README.md

-This windows application was made in Visual Studio using basic extarnal extension as its dependency.
+"This windows application was made in Visual Studio using basic extarnal extension as its dependency."
 Clone it or Download it
 Then open it in Visual Studio
 In Solution Explorer click "mod_global"